 Exposure to credit risk arises as a result of the Group's lending and other transactions with counterparties, giving rise to financial assets.
-The maximum credit risk exposure of financial assets (consisting of trade and other receivables, cash and cash equivalents and derivatives) amounted to CZK 7,362 million as at 31 December 2021 (as at 31 December 2020: CZK 2,569 million).
+The maximum credit risk exposure of financial assets (consisting of trade and other receivables, cash and cash equivalents and derivatives) amounted to CZK 12,380 million as at 31 December 2022 (as at 31 December 2021: CZK 7,362 million).

-100% of Cash and cash equivalents balance is placed within 3 banks as at 31 December 2021 and 31 December 2020.
-Credit risk concentration in rescpect of trade and other receivables is not significant.
+100% of Cash and cash equivalents balance is placed within 3 banks as at 31 December 2022 and 31 December 2021.
+Credit risk concentration in respect of trade and other receivables is not significant.

 Credit risk management.
 Credit risk is one of the most significant risks for the Group's core distribution business.
-However, the major part of the Group's risk related to gas distribution services provided mostly to traders, gas suppliers and local distributors is managed by means of credit rules called "Conditions of Financial Eligibility" implemented in the Group's Network Code (that is a part of legal framework approved by ERO based on non-discriminatory rules).
+However, a major part of the Group's risk related to gas distribution services provided mostly to traders, gas suppliers and local distributors is managed by means of credit rules called "Conditions of Financial Eligibility" implemented in the Group's Network Code (that is a part of legal framework approved by ERO based on non-discriminatory rules).
 Moreover, the credit loss related to the P&L impact from bad debts is recognised by ERO and is fully reimbursed with a time lag as an eligible cost.

-The Conditions of Financial Eligibility of the Group define individual counterparty Credit Limits for its counterparties differentiated based on the counterparty's ratings from external international rating agencies such as Standard & Poor's, Fitch and Moody's, or scorings from agencies like Crefoport or Creditreform).
-Furthermore, the Credit Limits are scaled down based on the counterparty's equity.
+The Conditions of Financial Eligibility of the Group define individual counterparty Credit Limits for its counterparties differentiated based on the counterparty's ratings from external international rating agencies such as Standard & Poor's, Fitch and Moody's, or scorings from agencies like Crefoport or Creditreform.
 There are threshold ratings for minimum acceptable creditworthiness.